-Ticket holders for British Airways i360 must arrive at the boarding gate at least 20 minutes before the Flight Time (10 minutes in the case of Priority ticket holders).
-If you miss your Flight, we cannot guarantee entry to British Airways i360.
-We will, however, try to offer you an alternative Flight on the same day if there is sufficient capacity.
+Ticket holders for British Airways i360 must arrive at the boarding gate at least 20 minutes before the flight time.
+If you miss your flight, we cannot guarantee entry to British Airways i360.
+We will, however, try to offer you an alternative flight on the same day if there is sufficient capacity.

 - Climbing any fencing, building or onto any part of the structure;

 - Consuming alcohol in areas that are not licensed;

 - Smoking inside the glass viewing pod, boarding area or inside British Airways i360 buildings.
 The only areas where smoking is allowed are the restaurants’ outdoor seating areas, the outside terrace adjoining our hospitality rooms and the boarding deck (only if the boarding deck has been booked exclusively and we have given our prior written consent to smoking);

 - Consuming food or drink not purchased at British Airways i360;

 - Undertaking unauthorised commercial or promotional activity;

 - Making unnecessary noise, (such as using radio sets, musical instruments or other electrical equipment);